orpheuslummis/AstaVerde/README.md

 -   The market can be paused if USDC becomes depegged.
 -   Always ensure your `.env.local` and `webapp/.env.local` files are up to date and never committed to the repository.

-## Support

-For support, please open an issue in the GitHub repository.